goloshubov/fconfig/README.md

 $ ansible-playbook -i ./inventory workstation.yml --tags software --skip-tags cargo
 ```

-## files_repos
+## files repos
-files_repos variable is defined in inventory/group_vars/all.yml.
-Here is the repository directory structure, notice that all dirs (dconf, etc, home) are not mandatory:
+files (configs and dotfiles) needs to be located in separate git repositories (one or many).
+The list files_repos variable is defined in inventory/group_vars/all.yml.
+Here is expected repo directory structure, notice that all supported dirs (dconf, etc, home) are not mandatory:
 ```
 .
 ├── group